Butterfly Gardening in the Carolina Piedmont

 Instars

-The Polyphemus cats have moved into their next instar!
-Caterpillars pass through five stages of growth, called instars.
+Caterpillars pass through five stages of growth, called instars, before they make chrysalises or cocoons.
 They enter each new stage by shedding their old skins.
+This Polyphemus cat is nearing the end of its last stage.
 Caterpillars often stop eating a day or so before shedding.
-They use silk to attach their rear ends to leaves or twigs.
-They puff themselves up to…
+They use silk to attach their rear ends to…

 Polyphemus 2023